 The video playing on-demand in the Full Width Content Layout mode.

 The video playing on-demand in the Vertical Crop Content Layout mode.

 When you want to stop an on-demand video or stream, simply click on the red Stop button underneath the video that you want to stop.

-Press the red Stop button to stop a playing on-demand video.
+Press the red Stop button to stop playing an on-demand video.

 Adding Twitch Videos and Live Streams

 Adding videos and live streams from Twitch is done following the same process as YouTube.
 Simply find your video or live stream on Twitch, copy its URL, and paste it into the Twitch dialog pop-up after clicking the purple Add Twitch button.

 You may add third-party live streams the same way you add static videos, just click the Live Stream tab in the pop-up dialog after clicking Add YouTube.

 Click the Live Stream button to add a YouTube Live stream instead of a video.